danskiiiii/projektPRA/README.md

 Current features:
-checking if string queries match the schema, saving correct queries to a txt file calculating time left until the end of school period
+checking if string queries match the schema, saving correct queries to a txt file, calculating time left until the end of school period.

 To run the program: download the repository, open "projektPRA.sln" in Visual Studio and press F5.